Skip to main content

 How to set up conditional logic in Yes / No questions on Dashpivot Web

-Conditional logic in Dashpivot helps you optimise form templates by only displaying additional fields when specific conditions are met.
+Conditional logic in Dashpivot helps you streamline form templates by only displaying additional fields when specific conditions are met.
 This keeps forms shorter and quicker to complete, while still allowing them to expand when extra information is required.
-Conditional logic is commonly used with Yes / No questions to reveal follow-up fields only when they are relevant.

 Prerequisites